top of page

 Step 2: Choose Your Time Horizon

-Decide how many years you want this income to last 20 years, 30 years, or indefinitely (if you’ll invest the proceeds for ongoing returns).
+Decide how many years you want this income to last.
+It could be 20 years, 30 years, or indefinitely if you plan to invest the proceeds for ongoing returns.

 Step 3: Add One-Time Costs

-Factor in big-ticket expenses you want to cover post-exit, such as:
+Factor in significant expenses you want to cover after the sale, such as:

 • Paying off your mortgage